 Regardless of what I tell you in this article, transitioning to a completely different way of service will be a culture shock.
 It is important to remember that everything is a give and take.

-Spoiler, tipping is close to non-existent in Italy.
+Spoiler: Tipping is close to non-existent in Italy.
 A few euros here and there.
-That said, don’t expect your waiter to stop by and ask you how things are going every 45 seconds and to refill your waters every time you take a sip.
+That said, don’t expect your waiter to stop by and ask you how things are going every 45 seconds and to refill your water every time you take a sip.
 Honestly, I prefer it that way because you can actually have a conversation without being interrupted.

 Cash Or Credit?

 The currency in Italy is the Euro.

 An important thing to remember about Italy is that cash is still king, it’s still necessary to carry a reasonable amount of cash around with you at all times to avoid getting stuck.

 In general, most restaurants will allow you to pay with a credit card, which becomes more and more prevalent each year.
 The same goes for large shops and tourist attractions, but for drinks, coffee, transport tickets, and small items, cards often aren’t accepted.

 There may be a 10€ minimum on card payments.
 Why can’t you pay for a coffee with a credit card?
 A cappuccino normally costs 1.20€ to 1.50€ in Italy instead of the usual $5 in Western countries.
 This is why it is expected to pay in cash.

 For less than 10€, pay cash.
 For more than 10€, you can probably pay credit as long as there isn’t a “Solo Cash” sign on the door.

 The Good News: